Reporting and preventing work injuries

 When an injury occurs

-Your employee is injured.
+Your employee is injured at work.
 Now what?
 Use our four-step response to get the claim off to a good start.

 Get the care